 How Do You Deal With Other Wet Devices Related to Phone Chargers?
+(3 Devices)

 These other components can also get wet, and it’s important to know how to deal with each of them.

 Ultimately, if one gets wet, the same rules and steps apply, but you want to move very quickly with a power strip.

 If you can’t disassemble it or get it to drain, then add another 24 hours to the air dry period.
 Power strips process a lot more energy than phone chargers.

 You don’t want to pump electricity through it while it is still wet.
 It’s a much more dangerous prospect.